scoutosborne/scoutosborne.github.io/index.md

 The neovaginal microbiome is highly diverse and distinct from the cisgender vagina.
 Healthy cisgender samples are Lactobacillus-dominated, while neovaginal samples have almost no Lactobacillus.
 Neovaginal communities resemble BV-associated cisgender vagina but contain more Peptoniphilus and Anaerococcus.
 Vaginal discharge drives elevated pro-inflammatory cytokines and metabolite shifts, with unique immune signatures compared to cisgender samples.

 The transfeminine neovagina represents a distinct microbial and immunological niche.
 High diversity, consistent Lactobacillus depletion, and symptom-associated inflammation highlight the need for neovagina-specific diagnostics and management.
-Longitudinal studies are necessary to link microbial metabolism, host inflammation, and clinical outcomes.